Want to make sure your child is fully vaccinated for the holidays? Here is what to know.

 Some providers are now vaccinating young children, while others are still waiting to receive the doses.
-White House coronavirus response coordinator Jeffrey Zients said on Wednesday that doses will continue to be shipped across the country over the weekend, and the roll-out will “hit full strength next week.”
+White House coronavirus response coordinator Jeffrey Zients said Wednesday that doses will continue to be shipped across the country over the weekend, and the rollout will “hit full strength next week.”

 The scramble may leave some parents wondering how to best ensure their children are protected ahead of the upcoming holiday season.